Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Numerical analysis

-According to the discussion above, the prediction for $M_W$ mainly depends on the properties of the heavy Higgs bosons $h_3$, $A$ and $H^\pm$.
-In order to shed more light on the N2HDM parameter space regions that can give rise to a value of $M_W$ that is in agreement with the CDF measurement, we show in \reffi{fig:MW-masses} the parameter points in the plane of the mass differences between $h_3$ and $H^\pm$ on the horizontal axis and between $A$ and $H^\pm$ on the vertical axis, respectively. \hto{In the left and right plot for points with $\chi^2_{\gamgam+\tau\tau+bb} \le 3.53$ the color coding indicates the value of $\chi^2_{\gamgam+\tau\tau+bb}$ and $m_A$, respectively.
-The other points are shown in gray.} One can see that almost all of the parameter points have a mass hierarchy in which $h_3$ and $A$ are either both lighter or both heavier than the charged Higgs bosons $H^\pm$.
-The separation of the parameter points into these two distinct mass hierarchies that is visible in \reffi{fig:MW-masses} is also the reason for the presence of the two separated branches of points that are visible in \reffi{fig:T-MW}.
-The fact that these two mass hierarchies are found more often is in agreement with the results obtained in the alignment limit of the 2HDM in \citere{Bahl:2022xzi}.
-In contrast to the results in the alignment limit of the 2HDM, we here also find a few parameter points which do not feature the mass hierarchy described above, but for which one observes $m_A < m_{H^\pm} < m_{h_3}$.
-However, these points are shown in gray, indicating that the do not describe the excesses at $95\%$ at the level of~${1 \ \sigma}$.
+In order to shed more light on the N2HDM parameter space regions that can give rise to a value of $M_W$ that is in agreement with the CDF measurement, we show in \reffi{fig:MW-masses} the parameter points in the plane of the mass differences between $h_3$ and $H^\pm$ on the horizontal axis and between $A$ and $H^\pm$ on the vertical axis.
+For the points with $\chi^2_{\gamgam+\tau\tau+bb} \le 3.53$, the color coding indicates the value of~$\chi^2_{\gamgam+\tau\tau+bb}$ in the left plot and of $m_A$ in the right plot.
+The remaining points are shown in gray (as throughout our analysis, the condition of \refeq{eq:chi125constraint} is applied for the displayed points).
+One can see that most of the parameter points have a mass hierarchy in which $h_3$ and $A$ are either both lighter or both heavier than the charged Higgs bosons $H^\pm$.
+The separation of the parameter points into these two distinct mass hierarchies that are visible in \reffi{fig:MW-masses} is also the reason for the presence of the two separate branches of points that are visible in \reffi{fig:T-MW}.
+The fact that the presence of these two mass hierarchies facilitates a prediction of the $W$-boson mass that is in agreement with the recent CDF measurement is in line with the results of \citere{Bahl:2022xzi}, where the compatibility of the 2HDM of type I in the alignment limit with the CDF measurement of $\MW$ was investigated.
+We note that in contrast to the results in the alignment limit of the 2HDM, in the present analysis we also find parameter points with a predicted value of $\MW$ in agreement with the CDF measurement featuring a different mass hierarchy, namely $m_A < m_{H^\pm} < m_{h_3}$, as indicated by the displayed parameter points in the lower right parts of the plots in \reffi{fig:MW-masses}.
+Most of these points -- which are all displayed in gray, indicating that they are not compatible with the excesses observed in the Higgs searches near $95\gev$ at the ${1 \ \sigma}$ level -- are located on a horizontal branch where $A$ and $H^\pm$ are close in mass.
+For these points, the heavy state $h_3$ is dominantly singlet-like.
+Thus, this part of the N2HDM parameter space resembles the one of a 2HDM with the doublet-like states $h_{95}$ and $h_{125}$ (scenarios of this kind, where the second-lightest CP-even Higgs boson corresponds to the observed state at about $125 \gev$, have been investigated in \citeres{Haisch:2017gql, Bahl:2021str,Fontes:2017zfn}) which is supplemented by the heavier singlet-like state $h_3$.
+Consequently, in this case the large upward shift in the prediction of $M_W$ results from the large mass splitting between $h_{95}$, $h_{125}$ and the states $A$ and $H^\pm$.
+The fact that the points in the horizontal branch with $m_A \approx m_{H^\pm}$ are shown in gray indicates that for a dominantly doublet-like state $h_{95}$ the three excesses observed in the low-mass Higgs-boson searches cannot be described simultaneously.
+We therefore do not discuss these points any further in the following.